Mark Timlin (footballer): St Patrick's Athletic

 Timlin signed for Dublin club St Patrick's Athletic on 21 November 2015 for the upcoming 2016 season.
 He made his debut for Pats on the opening day of the 2016 League of Ireland season, soling off the bench as Pats we're shocked by a surprise 3–1 defeat to Galway United.
 Timlin's first goal for the Saints came in a 3–0 win over Dublin rivals Bohemians when he headed in an Ian Bermingham cross to open the scoring after 5 minutes at Richmond Park.
 Timlin finished up the season with 10 goals in 37 games in all competitions, earning his first senior medal by winning the 2016 League of Ireland Cup after a 4–1 win over Limerick in the Final.
 He also appeared in all four of the Saints UEFA Europa League games as they beat Luxembourg side Jeunesse Esch before being knocked out by Dinamo Minsk of Belarus.

 Return to Derry

 On 30 November 2016, Timlin returned to Derry City under manager Kenny Shiels on a one-year contract with the option of a second year.

 Finn Harps

-Timlin signed for Finn Harps on 28 July 2017 and in no time became Finn Harps solution which lead them back to the first division after a 1-year absence and a return to Donegal again.
+Timlin signed for Finn Harps on 28 July 2017 and in no time became Finn Harps solution which led them back to the first division after a 1-year absence and a return to Donegal again.
 On 17 January 2023, Timlin announced his retirement from football citing persistent injuries as a deciding factor.